Loughborough: Notable people

 Loughborough was the birthplace of the poet and Royalist John Cleveland (1613–1658).

 John Paget (1808–1892), an English agriculturist and writer on Hungary, was born here.

 The bellfounder John William Taylor (1827-1906) of John Taylor & Co lived and died here.
 The chemist Arthur Donald Walsh (8 August 1916 – 23 April 1977) was born in Loughborough and attended Loughborough Grammar School.
 The engineer, physicist and author Charles Denis Mee was born here in 1927.

 Other Loughborough natives include Albert Francis Cross, the journalist, author, poet and playwright who was born on Moor Lane on 9 May 1863, the two time Laurence Olivier Award nominated stage actress Nicola Hughes and Coronation Streets Roy Cropper actor David Neilson, and the notorious rock star of the mid-1960s, Viv Prince of the Pretty Things.
 Bobsleigher and Paratrooper Dean Ward, who won a bronze medal at the 1998 Winter Olympics was born in the town.

 Felix Buxton of Basement Jaxx was a pupil at Loughborough Grammar School and son of the one-time vicar of nearby Woodhouse Eaves and Ibstock.
 The Dundee-born comedian, TV presenter and entertainer Danny Wallace attended Holywell County Primary School.
 Second World War fighter ace Johnnie Johnson attended Loughborough Grammar School.
 The high jumper Ben Challenger, son of Showaddywaddy drummer Romeo Challenger, is from Loughborough.
-The popular Muslim and Bangladeshi presenter Rizwan Hussain was brought up there.
+The Muslim and Bangladeshi presenter Rizwan Hussain was brought up there.
 The cultural thinker Mark Fisher, writer of Capitalist Realism: Is There No Alternative (2009), grew up in the town.

 Notable sporting graduates of Loughborough University include Sir Clive Woodward, Sebastian Coe, Paula Radcliffe, David Moorcroft, Tanni Grey-Thompson, Monty Panesar, Steve Backley, Jack Kirwan and Lawrie Sanchez.

-Professional footballers, Liam Moore and Hamza Choudhury were both born in the town and have gone on to play in the Premier League with nearby Leicester City.
+Professional footballers, Liam Moore and Hamza Choudhury, were both born in the town and have gone on to play in the Premier League with nearby Leicester City.
 Fred Ainsworth was also born here.
-England Rugby union captain Phil de Glanville was born in the town.
+England rugby union captain Phil de Glanville was born in the town.

-Other known people: Sue Campbell, Baroness Campbell of Loughborough current Head of FA Women's football, Nicky Morgan, Baroness Morgan of Cotes.
+Sue Campbell, Baroness Campbell of Loughborough, current Head of FA Women's football, and Nicky Morgan, Baroness Morgan of Cotes hail from the town.